Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-There are however also Key Establishment schemes that can exploit the ideas developed in \cite{Maurer93} and that can be implemented within the framework of classical information theory.
-Such Classical Information-Theoretic Key Establishment schemes (CITKE schemes) however need to rely on some specific extra assumptions, limiting the power of the eavesdropper, to be unconditionally secure.
-Christian Cachin and Ueli Maurer \cite{Cachin97} hence demonstrated that CITKE is possible in the bounded-storage model, in which the adversaries can only store a limited amount of data.
-CITKE is also possible in Wire-Tap channel model as established in the seminal work of Wyner \cite{Wyner}.
-The result of this work on CITKE has been extended to what is called the ``noisy channel model'' where the legitimate users are supposed to have access to a common source of randomness through classical channels that are less noisy than the channel the eavesdropper has access to \cite{CK}.
-Introducing the idea of advantage distillation, Maurer generalised the previous models and showed that CITKE is possible over a wide class of classical channels \cite{Maurer93}
+There are however also secret key agreement schemes that can exploit the ideas developed in \cite{CK} and that can be implemented within the framework of classical information theory.
+Such CITSKA schemes however need to rely on some specific extra assumptions, limiting the power of the eavesdropper in order to be ITS.
+Christian Cachin and Ueli Maurer \cite{Cachin97} demonstrated that CITSKA is possible in the bounded-storage model, in which the adversaries can only store a limited amount of data.
+Introducing the idea of advantage distillation, Maurer later generalized the previous models and showed that CITSKA is possible over a wide class of classical channels \cite{Maurer93}.